University Academic Plan

 - Senate presentation May 23 2013 (05 29)

 - Senate October 2012 Report on Progress to Academic Priorities final

 - Senate October 2012 Background Report

 - Senate October 2011 background report

 Decanal Search Procedures

-Searches for Deans are governed by University Procedures for Decanal Searches established by the President.
+Searches for Deans are governed by the York University Procedures for Decanal Searches established by the President.